Race Village and Registration:

 Day 2 – The OTTER – African Trail Run

-Participants will be transported to the Start of the Otter Run at Storms River Mouth from 05h30 on the morning of race day.
-The 1st start is at 06h20 and the last start at 07h00.
-The Cut off for an official finish of the Otter Run is 8 hours (15h00) and of the Otter Ramble is 11 hours (18h00) and there are 3 cut off points en route where participants failing to arrive on time will be removed from the course.
+Participants will be transported to the Start of the Otter Run at Storms River Mouth from on the morning of race day.
+The Cut-off for an official finish of the Otter Run is 8 hours and of the Otter Challenge is 11 hours and there are 3 cut-off points en route where participants failing to arrive on time will be removed from the course.

 The Otter Run involves no fewer than 11 “significant” (steep climbs of more than 50 meters of elevation gain) with three climbs exceeding 100 meters and a total elevation gain of over 2600 meters.
 Some of these climbs are steep enough to force even the strongest runners to walk and in many places it is stepped.